commaai/comma2k19/README.md

    |                    bearing (deg)]
    |
    +--raw_gnss_qcom: every row represents a measurement
-   |                 of 1 sattelite at 1 epoch can easily
+   |                 of 1 satellite at 1 epoch can easily
    |                 be manipulated with laika.
    |                 [prn (nmea_id, see laika),
    |                  week of gps_time of reception (gps_week),